Traveling wave solutions in a model for tumor invasion with the acid-mediation hypothesis: Proof of Theorem on the existence of fast traveling wave solutions

-We start with studying the fast TW solutions supported by \eqref{GG-pde} and prove that the asymptotic results of \cite{FHR} persist for $0 < \eps \ll1$.
-In particular, we show that, for sufficiently small $\eps$, \eqref{GG-pde} supports fast TW solutions $(U_{\rm F},V_{\rm F} ,W_{\rm F})(x,\tau)$ (see Fig.~\ref{F:FAST} for a fast TW solution obtained by directly simulating \eqref{GG-pde}).
-These fast TW solution are, to leading order in $\eps$, given by $(U_{\rm F},V_{\rm F} ,W_{\rm F})(x,\tau) = (u_0, v_0, w_0)(z)$, with
+We start with studying the fast TW solutions supported by \eqref{GG-pde} and show that the asymptotic results of \cite{FHR} persist for $0 < \eps \ll1$.
+That is, we prove Theorem~\ref{thm_1} which states that a fast TW solution to \eqref{GG-pde} is, to leading order in $\eps$, given by $(U_{\rm F},V_{\rm F} ,W_{\rm F})(x,\tau) = (u_0, v_0, w_0)(z)$, with $(u_0, v_0, w_0)(z)$ given in \eqref{F:LO}.
+As eluded to above, a fast TW solution corresponds to a heteroclinic orbit in \eqref{slow-form}/\eqref{fast-form} with $p=0$ connecting $Z^-$ to $Z^+$ \eqref{BC}.
+Therefore, to prove the existence of fast TW solutions as stated in Theorem~\ref{thm_1} we first prove the existence of these heteroclinic orbits. \begin{lem} Equation \eqref{slow-form}/\eqref{fast-form} with $p=0$ supports a heteroclinic orbit connecting $Z^-$ to $Z^+$. \end{lem}